- Search The Registry

 - My Account

-An important collaborator of the new magazine was its Literary Editor Wendell Phillips Garrison, son of William Garrison; the intent after American emancipation was clear.
-Now that the specific, urgent problem of slavery had been ended (The Liberator), one could proceed to a broader topic, The Nation.
+A collaborator of the new magazine was its Literary Editor Wendell Phillips Garrison, son of William Garrison; the intent after American emancipation was clear.
+Now that the specific, urgent problem of slavery had been ended (The Liberator), one could proceed to a broader topic: The Nation.

 He had at his disposal his father's vast network of contacts.
 The Nation is published by its namesake owner, The Nation Company, L.P., at 33 Irving Place, New York, New York 10003, and is associated with The Nation Institute.
 The Nation has news bureaus in Washington, D.C., London, and South Africa, with departments covering architecture, art, corporations, defense, environment, films, legal affairs, music, peace and disarmament, poetry, and the United Nations.